Nutrition Guide for Toddlers

 Depending on their age, size, and activity level, toddlers need about 1,000–1,400 calories a day.
 Refer to the chart below to get an idea of how much your child should be eating and what kinds of foods would satisfy the requirements.

-An important part of a toddler's diet, milk provides calcium and vitamin D to help build strong bones.
+Milks is an important part of a toddler's diet.
+It provides calcium and vitamin D to help build strong bones.
 Toddlers should have 700 milligrams of calcium and 600 IU (International Units) of vitamin D (which aids in calcium absorption) a day.
 This calcium need is met if kids get the recommended two servings of dairy foods every day.
 But those servings provide less than half of the necessary vitamin D, so doctors often recommend vitamin D supplements.
 Your doctor will let you know if your toddler needs a supplement.

 In general, kids ages 12 to 24 months old should drink whole milk to help provide the dietary fats they need for normal growth and brain development.
 If overweight or obesity is a concern — or if there is a family history of obesity, high cholesterol, or heart disease — talk to your doctor to see if reduced-fat (2%) milk may be given.
 After age 2, most kids can switch to low-fat (1%) or nonfat milk.
 Your doctor can help you decide which kind of milk to serve your toddler.